Quasar2134/MC-Overhaul-Survivalist-Datapack/README.md

 - Don't invoke mc_overhaul:hard_reset function (resets every advancement and reloads the server).
 Only used for debug purposes.
 - Some items can be destroyed when handheld, worn as armour or dropped when submerged in fluids, but not when in any other inventory slot (be careful when looting shipwrecks!)
 - Items taken from the creative inventory won't have the components stated in the features below (they must be obtained naturally)
+- doDaylightCycle and doLimitedCrafting gamerules are set on reload, pointless adjusting these manually.

 Features:
   - New hydration system that leads to death if not taken care of, submerge into freshwater, fill water bottles or eat certain foods to replenish.
 Fire resistance effect will also stop hydration drain.
+  - The daylight cycle now lasts for an hour
   - Some items change or get destroyed when subject to lava, fire or water
     - Sugar, Gunpowder, etc are dissolved in water
     - Bowls of soup/stew lose their food underwater